oracle-livelabs/apex/ai-vision-lab/1-configure-oci/1-configure-oci.md

 4. The Add API Key dialog is displayed.
 Select **Generate API Key Pair** to create a new key pair.

-5. Click **Download Private Key** and save it to your local device.
+5. Click **Download Private Key**.
+A *.pem* file is saved to your local device.
 You do not need to download the public key.

    *Note: You will use this private key while configuring the web credentials in Oracle APEX in the upcoming lab.*